sveltejs/kit/documentation/docs/30-advanced/70-packaging.md

 import Foo from 'your-library/Foo.svelte';
 ```

 > You should avoid using [SvelteKit-specific modules](/docs/modules) like `$app` in your packages unless you intend for them to only be consumable by other SvelteKit projects.
-E.g. rather than using `import { browser } from '$app/environment';` you could use [`import.meta.env.SSR`](https://vitejs.dev/guide/env-and-mode.html#env-variables) to make the library available to all Vite-based projects or better yet use [Node conditional exports](https://nodejs.org/api/packages.html#conditional-exports) to make it work for all bundlers.
-You may also wish to pass in things like the current URL or a navigation action as a prop rather than relying directly on `$app/stores`, `$app/navigation`, etc. Writing your app in this more generic fashion will also make it easier to setup tools for testing, UI demos, etc.
+E.g. rather than using `import { browser } from '$app/environment'` you could use [`import.meta.env.SSR`](https://vitejs.dev/guide/env-and-mode.html#env-variables) to make the library available to all Vite-based projects or better yet use [Node conditional exports](https://nodejs.org/api/packages.html#conditional-exports) to make it work for all bundlers.
+You may also wish to pass in things like the current URL or a navigation action as a prop rather than relying directly on `$app/stores`, `$app/navigation`, etc. Writing your app in this more generic fashion will also make it easier to setup tools for testing, UI demos and so on.

 ### Options